The only command that you need to remember is

 directoryis what you want to upload.
 It can also be a .zip file.

-gameis the project you're uploading (to get the name of your games run
+titleis the project you're uploading (to get the name of your titles run

 channelis which slot you're uploading it to